Go All Out When You Thank Your Year-End Donors

 Give some thought to your email newsletter

-Your print and email newsletter are separate entities.
+Your print and email newsletters are separate entities.
 Therefore, you shouldn’t email people a PDF of your print newsletter.
 Use an email service provider and a newsletter template to create the best experience for your readers.

 Send your email newsletter to anyone who signed up for it and only to people who signed up to receive it.
 This can be both donors and non-donors.
 It could be a good cultivation tool for future donors.
-Give people ample opportunities to sign up for your email newsletter, but understand not everyone will want to receive it.
+Give people ample opportunities to sign up for your e-newsletter, but understand that not everyone will want to receive it.

-Use an engaging headline (not April newsletter) so you can stand out in your donor’s inbox and be sure people can read it on a mobile device.
+Use an engaging subject line (something like Learn how you’re helping families find a home of their own and not April newsletter) so you can stand out in your donor’s inbox.
+And be sure people can read it on a mobile device.
+Get a little creative with your e-newsletter by including a short poll or quiz.

 Share your stories